pravega/pravega/documentation/src/docs/deployment/kubernetes-install.md

 ## Releases

-The latest Pravega releases can be found on the [Github Release](https://github.com/pravega/pravega-operator/releases) project page.
+The latest Pravega releases can be found on the [GitHub Release](https://github.com/pravega/pravega-operator/releases) project page.